cirosantilli/linux-cheat/kernel/kernel-module.md

 1. name
 2. size
-3. numer of running instances
+3. numer of running instances.

+	If negative, TODO

-4. depends on
+4. depends on 1
-5. depends on
+5. depends on 2

 to get more info: